swapgmre/techtinder/notes.md

 -Add timestamps to the userSchema
--Add API level validations on PATCH request & SignUp POST API -DATA Sanitizing - Add API validations for each field
+-Add API level validations on PATCH request & SignUp POST API -DATA Sanitizing - Add API validations for each field -Install validator
+-Explore validator library functions and use validator functions for password, email and photoUrl -Never Trust req.body

+## DAY 07 Encrypting Passwords

+-Validate data in Signup API and create a helper function -Install bcrypt package
+-Create a PasswordHash using bcrypt.hash and save the user with encrypted password -Create login API
+-Compare passwords and throw errors if email or password is invalid